Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Sunflash/Killing Hand of Kiragaru.md

 ## Special activation rules

-This Evocation awakens at no cost when the wielder raises a positive Tie towards Kiragaru to Major or higher intensity.
+This Evocation awakens at no cost when the wielder raises a positive [[Intimacy|Tie]] towards Kiragaru to Major or higher intensity.
 If the Solar later weakens this [[Intimacy]], she loses the benefits of this Evocation until it is restored to at least Major Intensity.